Brendan Langley: Legal troubles

 On May 23, 2022, a video emerged of Langley involved in a fight with a United Express employee at Newark Liberty International Airport who was later fired.
 The incident was said to occur after Langley was confronted over using a wheelchair to carry his luggage.
 Langley was later arrested and faced an assault charge.
 The Calgary Stampeders suspended Langley indefinitely, following his arrest.
-The charges were later dropped.
+The charges were later dropped after security footage showed that the United employee was the aggressor and instigated the physical altercation.